Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/RP-SAML.md

 3. Rename the Id of that new &lt;UserJourney&gt; (i.e SignInSaml)

 4. In the last &lt;OrchestrationStep&gt; (Type=”SendClaims”), modify
-    the CpimIssuerTechnicalProfileReferenceId value from to
+    the CpimIssuerTechnicalProfileReferenceId value from JwtIssuer to
     Saml2AssertionIssuer

 5. Save your changes and upload the updated policy